godloth/2rs2ns/_posts/2018-12-13-setting-custom-arlo-mode-with-node-red.md

 With occupancy sensors already configured in my HomeAssistant [see Phil Hawthorn's post here](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/), I started looking to external services to automate my arming & disarming of arlo.
-I already had some [IFTTT](https://ifttt.com) automations so I thought I would check it out first and was disappointed again to see that setting custom modes were not supported.
+I already had some [IFTTT](https://ifttt.com) automations so I thought I would check it out first and was disappointed again to see that setting custom modes was not supported.

 I figured I wasn't the only one who was frustrated with Arlo, I started looking into the Arlo API itself.
 While not documented by Arlo, Roberto Gallea [had a great post](https://www.robertogallea.com/blog/netgear-arlo-api) documenting all the endpoints for me to use via NodeRed.